aoloe/scribus-help-free/README.md

 # scribus-help-free

-Set of Scribus help files that are under a free license and can be included in Linux distribution.
+Set of Scribus help files that are under a free license and can be included in Linux distributions.

 The main goals of this project are: